 The Government announced the re-structure of the local public bus industry and the planned transition to a bus contracting model.

 iris app’s user interface was enhanced for a better user experience.
 We also took the opportunity to introduce new features to enhance information access for our users.

-We rolled out a “Hold On!” safety campaign to educate and encourage our commuters particularly the senior citizens to hold on to stanchion poles and hand grips when travelling on buses.
+A “Hold On!” safety campaign was rolled out to educate and encourage passengers, in particular the senior citizens, to hold onto stanchion poles and hand grips when travelling on buses.

 The second phase of the Downtown Line commenced passenger service on 27 December 2015, a day after its opening by Prime Minister Lee Hsien Loong.